xerxesxe/CapstoneCI-CD/README.md

 # This is my Udacity DevOps Capstone Project

-This Project will Deploy a simple Golang App into an EKS Kubernetes Cluster.
-This will be done via a rolling CI/CD pipeline in Jenkins.
+This Project will Deploy a simple ngingx into an EKS Kubernetes Cluster.
+This will be done via a blue/green CI/CD pipeline in Jenkins.

 ## Instructions